nealcaren/CrisisOpportunity/markdown/social_organization.md

 Federation of Labor with which the Pullman Porters were affiliated.
-In fact, the argument ran, most labor unions were not free of "Kleagles and Goblins of the Ku Klux Klan" and furthermore the Pullman Porters' organization did not believe in God.^[25.
-October 15, 1925.]
+In fact, the argument ran, most labor unions were not free of "Kleagles and Goblins of the Ku Klux Klan" and furthermore the Pullman Porters' organization did not believe in God.^[October 15, 1925.]
 These arguments were answered by A. Philip Randolph in the *Messenger*.

 > You know and everybody else knows ... that you are not opposing the